OmniJet-$\alpha$: The first cross-task foundation model for particle physics: Conclusion

 Next, we demonstrated the training of an autoregressive generative model for jet constituents, specifically for \qcd\ and \thad\ jets from the \jetclass\ dataset~\cite{JetClass}.
 The generated distributions agree well with the ground truth, both for global jet kinematics, jet substructure, and individual constituent features.
 We note that while our model is the first token-based generator of \jetclass -like examples, more extensive studies of its generative fidelity when increasing the feature-space and detailed comparison to prior non-token-based results on this dataset~\cite{Birk:2023efj} are left for future work.

 Most importantly, we report the generalization capability of \omnijetalpha{} from learning to generate jets in an unsupervised way, to the supervised classification between \thad\ and \qcd\ jets.
 Overall, the fine-tuned model outperformed training from scratch for all values of training examples, often by a significant margin.
-For example, for 1000 training jets, the fine-tuned model achieves an accuracy of approximately 90\%, compared to around 74\% for the freshly initialized model.
+For example, for 1000 training jets, the fine-tuned model achieves an accuracy of approximately 90\%, compared to around 75\% for the freshly initialized model.
 While the two approaches seem to converge, even at the highest training size of 2 million jets the fine-tuned approach maintains a lead of a few percentage points.
-Finally, it even provides a non-trivial classification accuracy of 84\%, even when trained only on 100 jets, emphasizing the value of foundation models for problems with few available labeled training examples.
+Finally, it even provides a non-trivial classification accuracy of 85\%, even when trained only on 100 jets, emphasizing the value of foundation models for problems with few available labeled training examples.
+Since the backbone trains completely without labels, it allows us to use a large unlabeled dataset to boost the performance of a smaller labeled one.
 While other types of transfer have been demonstrated previously, this is the first time that the unification across the two \textit{big} classes of tasks --- classification and generation --- has been achieved.

 Of course, this work is only one step in building overarching foundation models.
 While it is the first model that achieves both classification and generation, it is not the most performant for either of these tasks.
 However, strategies to increase the performance exist and will be integrated.
 For example, the representation quality needs to be improved, possible gains from masked pre-trained have to be evaluated, architecture and training data need to be scaled up, and more extensive studies of the generalization capabilities, including training and testing on additional tasks, performed.
 In the medium term, strategies need to be found to align diverse datasets as well as to integrate pre-trained foundation models in community workflows.
 Nevertheless, the potential benefits in physics performance and compute efficiency glimpsed at in this and other works makes this a worthy endeavor.